geotools/geotools/modules/unsupported/mongodb/README.rst

 * Multigeometry support requires MongoDB versions 2.5 and newer

 * Self-intersecting polygons is a common data problem preventing MongoDBDataStore from functioning.
+Please note that self-intersections may arise due to the transformation to WGS84 coordinates (which is a necessary preliminary step for importing data into MongoDB), even if they didn't exist in the original dataset.

-* All 2dsphere indexes and spatial operations assume the WGS84 ellipsoid.
+* All 2dsphere indexes and spatial operations assume the WGS84 datum.
 All indexed GeoJSON data stored in a MongoDB document collection is assumed to be referenced with the WGS84 coordinate reference system.

 * MongoDB versions tested through 2.4.9 do not support more than one operation on a spatial index nested in an $or operation (so splitting a query into two across the dateline will not work).